cs1302uga/cs1302-tutorials/visibility/package-private.rst

 * In Java, **there is no modifier keyword for package private visibility**.
 For top-level declarations and member-level declarations within a class, the omission of a visibility modifier will cause the compiler to treat the declared thing as package private.
-This is behavior is different for member-level declarations within an interface, where the omission of a visibility modifier defaults a declaration's visibility to public.
+This behavior is different for member-level declarations within an interface, where the omission of a visibility modifier defaults a declaration's visibility to public.
 * In UML, the ``~`` symbol is used just before an identifier to